gavinyork/zephyr3d/doc/markdown/scene.drawcontext.primarycamera.md

 ## DrawContext.primaryCamera property

-The camera position of the primary render pass
+The camera position/view used by the primary render pass of this frame.

 **Signature:**